Master of ceremonies: Weddings

 Masters of ceremonies at weddings and private events also ensure the coordination of their event, including liaison with catering staff.

 In music and cultural events

-In hip hop and electronic dance music, "MC" refers to rap artists or performers who perform vocals for their own or other artists' original material.
-Such genres of electronic dance music where MCs perform on are house, drum and bass, and UK garage.
+In hip hop and electronic dance music, MCs are rap artists or performers who perform vocals for their own or other artists' original material.
+Genres of electronic dance music where MCs perform include house, drum and bass, UK garage and grime.

 Hip hop

 In the late 1970s, the term emcee, MC or M.C. became used for rappers and for their role within hip hop music and culture.
 Initially, MCs were those who introduced the DJs to the crowd and explained what was taking place during the event.
 Often these events were parties at locations including clubs or outdoor public spaces.
 The term is typically used as a term of distinction, referring to an artist with good performance skills.
-Many rappers have MC in their stage name, such as MC Hammer, MC Lyte, MC Ren, MC Shan or MC Eiht.
+Many rappers have MC in their stage name, such as MC Hammer, MC Lyte, MC Ren, MC Shan, MC Ride, MC Eiht or MC Serch.